grifocx/GolfTripTracker/DEPLOYMENT.md

 # Deployment Guide

 ## Overview
-This guide explains how to deploy Stick-IT (Golf Tournament Management System) to production.
+This guide explains how to deploy BroGolfTracker (Golf Tournament Management System) to production.

 ## Build Process